AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Testsuite/app.rst

 analysis assessment and checks that the tool's output matches expectations.
-Depending on the configuration, the tests' execution is performed either through GNATemulator via "gnatcov run", or on a hardware board with specialized runner and an extra trace conversion step via "gnatcov convert".
+Depending on the configuration, the tests' execution is performed either through GNATemulator via "gnatcov run", or on a hardware board with specialized execution monitor and an extra trace conversion step via "gnatcov convert".

 Kinds of tests and sources
 ==========================